 The big leagues finally beckoned following an exhibition game in St. Louis in 1882, when Chris Von der Ahe, owner of the St. Louis Browns of the newly-formed American Association, offered Comiskey a contract.
 Though Von der Ahe originally suggested that Comiskey not ask for too much money as part of his terms, Charley found that by his second paycheck his salary was a lot higher than what he had signed for.
 Comiskey never forgot the gesture, and was said to be one of the old man's benefactors when Von der Ahe lost his fortune later in life.

 When Von der Ahe and his manager Sullivan had a dispute late in the 1883 season, the Browns owner chose Commy as his new skipper.
 Charley responded by piloting his team to four straight American Association pennants, and won the world's championship in 1886, beating Cap Anson's Chicago White Stockings of the National League in six games.
 Although he carried a reputation as an excellent team leader and solid defensive player, Comiskey was a poor hitter.
 For his career he batted .264 with 29 home runs and 419 stolen bases.
-Perhaps his best season came in 1887, when he batted .335, scored 139 runs, drove in 103 runs and stole 117 bases.
+Perhaps his best season came in 1887, when he batted .335, scored 139 runs, and drove in 103 runs.
 Far more typical, however, was his showing the previous year, when he batted .254 with 95 runs scored, 76 RBI, and 41 stolen bases.